-- Skirmish with a small number of participants (10-15) conducted in an office environment. - Dress Rehearsal with a sample of Sydney and rural NSW households (approximately 180).
+- Skirmish with a small number of participants (10-15) conducted in an office environment. - Dress Rehearsal with a sample of Sydney and rural NSW households (approximately 180 for waves 1 -4 and 580 for wave 5).

 In waves 1 and 2, a Pre-Test was also conducted in between the Skirmish and Dress Rehearsal with 30 Sydney households.
 From wave 3 onwards, the Pre-Test sample has been rolled into the Dress Rehearsal sample.